MichaelBui/strixhalo-homelab/Guides/Power-Mode-and-Fan-Control.md

 # Power Mode and Fan Control

 ### Problem
-No fan and power mode control is available in Linux.
+No fan and power mode control is available is available for Linux or Windows.

 ### Solution for Linux
 There is a [ec-su_axb35-linux kernel module](https://github.com/cmetz/ec-su_axb35-linux) written by Christoph Metz.